ScottW514/terraform-provider-datapower/docs/data-sources/lunahagroup.md

 page_title: "datapower_lunahagroup Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  SafeNet Luna HSM HA group
+  An HA group on the SafeNet Luna Network HSM appliance allows you to define multiple Luna HSM partitions as a group for load balancing and failover.
 ---

 # datapower_lunahagroup (Data Source)

-SafeNet Luna HSM HA group
+An HA group on the SafeNet Luna Network HSM appliance allows you to define multiple Luna HSM partitions as a group for load balancing and failover.

 ## Example Usage